 Question: How should an employer handle employee time in unusual childcare situations such as a sick child who cannot go to daycare?
 Can the parent work from home?

 On days when childcare arrangements are interrupted by issues such as a closed daycare facility or a sick child, require that the employee take a sick day, vacation day or PTO time to parent.
 Allow employees to use time in half-day increments, so the employee is not penalized when the childcare is a shared responsibility.
 It is unfair to an employer that an employee can care for children while he or she is working.

 Question: How should telecommuting employees handle childcare arrangements?

 Researching life and family-friendly flexible scheduling presented several controversial viewpoints.
 On the one hand, several organizations allowed employees to work at home so they could spend more time with their children.

 Other organizations required alternative child care arrangements, by policy, for employees who worked from home part-time or full-time.

-For telecommuting arrangements to work for the employer, I am an advocate of the second method.
-Require, by policy, that an employee make childcare arrangements that allow the employee to concentrate on their work fully.
+For telecommuting arrangements to work for the employer, the second method is preferred.
+Require, by policy, that an employee makes childcare arrangements that allow the employee to concentrate on their work fully.

 Even if the caregiver and the children are in the home, the parent can still work uninterrupted yet, still have more time at lunch and breaks with the children.